greenelab/deep-review/all-sections.md

 applications: it is much easier to predict an outcome than to suggest an action to change the outcome.
 Several attempts
 [@1FE0F2pQ; @qXdO2aMm] at recasting the clinical
-decision-making problem into a prediction problem (i.e., prediction of which treatment will most improve the patient's health) have accurately predicted survival patterns, but technical and medical challenges remain for clinical adoption (similar to those for categorization).
-In particular, remaining challenges include actionable interpretability of deep learning models, fitting deep models to limited and heterogeneous data, and integrating complex predictive models into a dynamic clinical environment.
+decision-making problem into a prediction problem (i.e. prediction of which treatment will most improve the patient's health) have accurately predicted survival patterns, but technical and medical challenges remain for clinical adoption (similar to those for categorization).
+In particular, remaining barriers include actionable interpretability of deep learning models, fitting deep models to limited and heterogeneous data, and integrating complex predictive models into a dynamic clinical environment.